 Campsites in Dordogne

-Camping is without doubt one of the best ways to discover the Dordogne.
-They will be present in all the places you want to discover and accompany you during your holidays.
-The number is enormous: near 260 campsites in the Dordogne are available to accommodate you during your stay and much more!
-You will find comfort, entertainment, meetings, activities, nature and much more.
+Camping is undoubtedly one of the best ways to discover the Dordogne.
+They'll be on hand wherever you want to discover and accompany you on your holiday.
+There are 258 campsites in the Dordogne to accommodate you during your stay, and many more besides!
+You'll find comfort, entertainment, people to meet, activities, nature and much more.

 Located in the White Périgord, Périgueux, the cultural and tourist capital of the Dordogne, has been awarded the "Ville d'art et d'histoire" label thanks to its three museums and 44 listed or classified monuments, including the cathedral of Saint-Front.
 It has been labelled a City of Art and History thanks to its three museums and 44 listed or classified monuments, including the Saint-Front cathedral.
 Listed as a UNESCO World Heritage Site and classified as a Historic Monument, it is Byzantine in style and has undergone a crucial restoration that has transformed its appearance.
 It is an important stopover for pilgrims on their way to Santiago de Compostela.
 With its numerous remains, a stroll through the medieval streets of Périgueux takes you back to the opulent period of the Roman Empire and gives the impression of leafing through a history book.